akash-suresh/akash-suresh.github.io/content/projects/FileTorrent.md

 showInProjects: true
 ---

-Developed an offline peer to peer networking soft- ware allowing users to share files through the network using overlay networks and multi-cast sockets in Java.
+Developed an offline peer to peer networking software allowing users to share files through the network using overlay networks and multi-cast sockets in Java.